-Age of Child Authorized Activity Newborn - Age 5 Not permitted in Fitness and Sports Centers except as follows: Permitted in Fitness and Sports Center parent (legal guardian) and child areas for supervised play.
-Permitted to be a participant (participating in age appropriate programming) or spectator in a sports activity or special event under qualified adult interactive supervision.
-Interactive supervision requires qualified adult and child to participate in/perform activity together at all times.
+Age of Child Authorized Activity Newborn - Age 5 Not permitted in Fitness and Sports Centers except as follows: Permitted in Fitness and Sports Center's parent (legal guardian) and child areas for supervised play.
+Permitted to be a participant (participating in age-appropriate programming) or spectator in a sports activity or special event under qualified adult interactive supervision.
+Interactive supervision requires qualified adult and child to participate in and perform activity together at all times.
 For Fitness and Sports Center pools, use is permitted during instructional programs, or when under qualified adult interactive supervision.
 Age 6 - 12 Not permitted in cardiovascular, sauna, weight equipment rooms, or group exercise rooms during scheduled adult exercise classes.
-Permitted in other activity areas (i.e. basketball court, racquetball courts, running track, locker room, parent and youth area, etc.) only under qualified adult interactive supervision.
+Permitted in other activity areas (i.e., basketball court, racquetball courts, running track, locker room, parent, and youth area, etc.) only under qualified adult interactive supervision.
 Interactive supervision requires qualified adult and child to participate in or perform activity together at all times.
-Permitted to be a participant (participating in age appropriate programming) or spectator in a sport or special event only under qualified adult interactive supervision.
+Permitted to be a participant (participating in age-appropriate programming) or spectator in a sport or special event only under qualified adult interactive supervision.
 For Fitness and Sports Center pools, use is permitted during instructional programs, or when under qualified adult interactive supervision.
 Age 13 - 15 Permitted in cardiovascular, weight equipment, group exercise rooms, locker rooms, saunas, etc., only under qualified adult interactive supervision.
-Interactive supervision requires qualified adult and child to participate in/perform activity together at all times.
-Permitted in other activity areas (i.e. basketball court, racquetball court, etc.) only when a qualified adult is present in the facility at all times.
-Exception: children within this age range are authorized to use the basketball court next to the main entrance of the Potter Fitness Center with or without a qualified adult within the facility.
+Interactive supervision requires qualified adult and child to participate in and perform activity together at all times.
+Permitted in other activity areas (i.e., racquetball court, etc.) only when a qualified adult is always present in the facility.
+Exception: children within this age range are authorized to use the basketball court with or without a qualified adult within the facility.
 This exception only applies during normal hours of operation.
-The full-length basketball court, racquetball court, etc. are still off limits when a qualified adult is not in the facility.
-Permitted to be a participant (participating in age appropriate programming) or spectator in a sport or special event when a qualified adult is present in the facility at all times.
-For Fitness and Sports Center pools, use is permitted during instructional programs, or when a qualified adult is present in the facility at all times.
+The racquetball court, etc. are still off limits when a qualified adult is not in the facility.
+Permitted to be a participant (participating in age-appropriate programming) or spectator in a sport or special event when a qualified adult is always present in the facility.
+For Fitness and Sports Center pools, use is permitted during instructional programs, or when a qualified adult is always present in the facility.
 Age 16 and Over Permitted in all areas of the Fitness and Sports Center without a qualified adult.
-Note: